How to apply for a right-of-occupancy waiting number

 Before you can apply for right-of-occupancy housing, you need a right-of-occupancy waiting number.
 Applying for the number is a quick and easy process.
 You can apply for the number electronically or using a paper form.
 The waiting number is nationwide and can be used to apply for right-of-occupancy housing anywhere in Finland.

-Applications for right-of-occupancy waiting numbers are submitted to ARA
+Applications for right-of-occupancy waiting numbers are submitted to Varke

-Right-of-occupancy waiting numbers can be applied for via the waiting number service of Housing Finance and Development Centre of Finland (ARA).
+Right-of-occupancy waiting numbers can be applied for via the waiting number service of Varke (Centre for State-Subsidised Housing Construction).

-You can apply for a waiting number from ARA in two ways
+You can apply for a waiting number from Varke in two ways

 1. Apply electronically